 Coffee straight from the roastery

 As you may know, Italians have quite discriminating taste when it comes to coffee.
-But I can ensure you that even the pickiest ones will be fully satisfied trying the coffee here.
+Even the pickiest will be fully satisfied trying the coffee here.
 While walking in the always-crowded Strada Nuova you barely see the shop if you’re not looking for it.
 Once inside, the smell of freshly roasted coffee, the small size of the workshop and the retro and old fashioned interior design, jute bags and exposed beams, immediately bring you to another world far away from the busy people outside.

 Torrefazione Cannaregio, founded in 1939, is the last coffee shop with an in-store roasting license.
 The higher quality coffees from all over the world are processed each day and mixed in front of you.
 You can even taste them just toasted in steaming cups releasing such an overwhelming perfume that I always take at least 5 minutes to enjoy my coffee.
 Together with your coffee, it’s always a pleasure to eat some small pastries and cookies or brioches.
-If you’re staying in Venice for a while, I really suggest you get the membership card: 10 coffees for € 8.20 – which is super cheap compared to the quality of the product! — Annamaria Bergamo
+If you’re staying in Venice for a while, you can get a membership card: 10 coffees for € 8.20 – which is super cheap for to the quality of the product!

 Spectacular Venice views from above